tkn777/retentions/ROADMAP.md

   - `max-age` ✓
 - Implement locking ✓
 - Fix max-age, relative to now ✓
-- Implement message history per file
+- Implement message history per file ✓
-  - Add skip message to that history (but after current message)
+  - Add skip message to that history (but after current message) ✓
-  - Add everything else file-related to this history
+  - Add everything else file-related to this history ✓
-  - Use type alias
-  - Rename to_(keep|prune) to keep|prune and keep_prune_decisions to log
+  - Rename to_(keep|prune) to keep|prune and keep_prune_decisions to log ✓
-  - Use new method def insert_log(..., pos=0)
+  - Use new method def insert_log(..., pos=0) ✓
-  - verbose only first list element for INFO, anything else for debug "└── "
+  - verbose only first list element for INFO, anything else for debug "└── " ✓
 - Cleanup code ✓
   - Remove redundancies ✓
   - Unify function signatures ✓